Gullies on Mars

 This article gives a history of the discovery and research on gullies.
 As research progresses, the cause of Martian gullies has shifted from recent liquid water to pieces of dry ice moving down steep slopes, but research continues.
 On the basis of their form, aspects, positions, and location amongst and apparent interaction with features thought to be rich in water ice, many researchers think that the processes carving the gullies involve liquid water.
 When the volumes of the aprons are compared to the rest of the gully, it appears that there is much less volume in the apron; hence, much of the material may have contained water and ice that disappeared.

+Addition evidence that water is involved is that some gullies occur on slopes that are not steep enough for a dry flow, but would be steep enough if water was involved.
+Also, some gullies erode over 40 meters into bedrock, which so a long period of erosion is required—maybe more than dry ice could do.

 However, this remains a topic of active research.
 Because the gullies are so young, this would suggest that liquid water has been present on Mars in its very recent geological past, with consequences for the potential habitability of the modern surface.

 On July 10, 2014, NASA reported that gullies on the surface of Mars were mostly formed by the seasonal freezing of carbon dioxide (CO2), and not by that of liquid water as considered earlier.